 Antiques and paintings: Antiques or paintings are taken with money that cannot be transferred.
 Later, these are sold against foreign currency, and money is laundered.

-If money laundering is not controlled and these crimes continue to be committed, the social and political costs of this situation can be serious.
-In addition to these costs, the economic and political impact of money launders can weaken the social fabric, collective ethical standards, and ultimately the democratic institutions of society.
+If money laundering is not controlled and these crimes continue to be committed, this situation's social and political costs can be serious.
+In addition to these costs, money laundering's economic and political impact can weaken the social fabric, collective ethical standards, and ultimately the democratic institutions of society.
 In countries transitioning to democratic systems, this criminal influence can undermine the transition process.

 In all steps from production to consumption, tax evasion should be prevented, and large money movements should be monitored.